 - Submit applications for admission and financial aid (if you haven't already).
 Check that transcripts and references have arrived.

 - Decide which of your SAT and/or ACT scores you want to be sent to each of your colleges - instructions for doing so are on the ACT and SAT websites.
 Or sit the necessary tests again, if appropriate.
-(Generally, the last test date that is accepted for regular admission is in late January.)
+(Generally, the last test date that is accepted for regular admission is in December.)

 January & February